zankia/damas-core/API-reference.md

 > The server and the clients use the JSON format to communicate through the HTTP protocol, whereas the client modules use the native language data types: nodes are returned as Python dictionaries or JavaScript objects.
 The Python implementation uses `None`, the JavaScript implementation uses `null`.

 Sync / Async
-> The Python API supports synchronous requests only and do not support callbacks.
-> The JavaScript API supports asynchronous requests if the optional callback function is provided as argument to the API calls.
-If so, the request is ran asynchronously and its response is sent to the callback when available.
-If the callback is not provided, a synchronous call is made and the return value is used.
+> The Python API supports only synchronous requests (for now).
+The JavaScript API supports both synchronous and asynchronous requests.
+If the optional callback is provided as argument to the API calls, the request is ran asynchronously and the response is given as an argument to the specified callback.
+If the callback is not provided, the request is made synchronously and the return value holds the response.

 Graphs
 > Since version 2.3, edges (the directed links between nodes) are also considered as nodes, with the special attributes `src_id` and `tgt_id` referring the `_id` of the other nodes to link.